CANDY-LINE/node-red-contrib-lwm2m/README.md

 This node offers extra features for [embedded](https://nodered.org/docs/embedding) mode, which allows the host application to interact with this node via `EventEmitter` object named `internalEventBus` defined in `RED.settings` object.

 However, this feature is **disabled** by default (opt-in).
-In order to enable it, ask users to check `Allow Internal Event Propagation` property in `lwm2m` config node.
+In order to enable it, ask users to check `Allow internal event propagation` property in `lwm2m` config node.

 **Pseudo code:**